learningdebunked/SystemDesignFundamentals/README.md

        ** Command to view a key store :
                 ** $keytool -list -v -keystore keystore.jks

-       ** TO View a key store we can also use Key Store Explorer tool from : https://keystore-explorer.org/downloads.html ** The cacerts file is a collection of trusted certificate authority (CA) certificates.
+       ** To View a key store we can also use Key Store Explorer tool from : https://keystore-explorer.org/downloads.html ** The cacerts file is a collection of trusted certificate authority (CA) certificates.
 Oracle includes a cacerts file with its SSL support in the
           Java™ Secure Socket Extension (JSSE) tool kit and JDK.
 It contains certificate references for well-known Certificate authorities, such as
           VeriSign™.
 Its format is the "keystore" format defined by Oracle.
 An administrator can edit the cacerts file with a command line tool (also